Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Algorithm

 \subsection{Incremental zigzag persistence algorithm}

 Our aim is to apply an incremental zigzag persistence algorithm~\cite{DW22} to extend the processing of zigzag filtrations of index pairs from one time to the next time in the poset.
 This requires converting these input filtrations of index pairs into filtrations of simplicial complexes.
 We achieve it by converting each pair of simplicial complexes $(P_t,E_t)$ in a zigzag filtration of index pairs into a simplicial complex $K_t$ by `coning' every simplex in $E_t\subseteq P_t$ with a dummy vertex.
 Precisely, every simplex $\sigma=\{v_1,v_2,\ldots, v_s\}\in E_t$ is replaced with a coned simplex $\omega\cdot\sigma=\{v_1,v_2,\ldots, v_s, \omega\}$ where $\omega$ is a dummy vertex.
 It is known that the resulting simplicial zigzag filtration has the same barcode (multiset of intervals in the interval decomposition of the zigzag persistence module) as the original one except that an additional infinite bar appears in degree $0$.
-Then, for $\dg=0$, we process every zigzag filtration the same way as $\dg>0$, but at the end of computing all bars, we delete the extra infinite bar starting at $t=0$ that appears for every zigzag filtration due to the dummy vertex.
+Then, for $\dg=0$, we process every zigzag filtration in the same way as for $\dg>0$, but at the end of computing all bars, we delete the extra infinite bar starting at $t=0$ that appears for every zigzag filtration due to the dummy vertex.
 In the following, we assume that all persistence modules are induced by the index pair diagram in non-zero homology degrees $\dg>0$.

 With the above conversion, we can assume that when the algorithm arrives at the point $a_{it}$ at time $t$, it has already computed the interval modules into which zigzag modules induced by all simplicial zigzag filtrations ending at $a_{it}$ decompose.
-The support of these interval modules constitute the bars in the barcode of the module $\perm{M}'$ that is the restriction of Conley-Morse persistence module $\perm{M}$ to the poset $\perm{P}'\subseteq \perm{P}$ that has been processed so far.
+The supports of these interval modules constitute the bars in the barcode of the module $\perm{M}'$ that is the restriction of the Conley-Morse persistence module $\perm{M}$ to the poset $\perm{P}'\subseteq \perm{P}$ that has been processed so far.

-The reason that we can use the incremental zigzag algorithm from~\cite{DW22} is that the support of the interval modules (bars) ending at point $a_{it}$ traces backward uniquely due to Theorem~\ref{thm:basic-triple-consequences-persistence} meaning that they do not split or merge.
+The reason that we can use the incremental zigzag algorithm from~\cite{DW22} is that the support of the interval modules (bars) ending at point $a_{it}$ traces backward uniquely due to Theorem~\ref{thm:index-triple-consequences-persistence} meaning that they neither split nor merge.
 This allows us to choose a zigzag filtration ending at $a_{it}$ whose interval modules in the decomposition can be extended to the rest of the module.

 {\bf Matrices.} For simplicity, in the rest of the section, we assume that the coefficient field is $\fk=\ZZ_2$.
 The algorithm maintains a set of representative $\dg$-cycles for each of the bars ending at a point $a_{it}$ at time $t$.
 In particular, it has access to two matrices $Z_{it}$ and $C_{it}$ of $\dg$-cycles and $(\dg+1)$-chains respectively.
 Each column of $Z_{it}$ represents a $\dg$-cycle in the cycle space ${\sf Z}(K_{it})$ of the complex $K_{it}$ at the point $a_{it}$.
 If $z=\sum_j \alpha_j \sigma_j$, $\alpha_i\in \ZZ_2$, is such a cycle, then the column representing $z$ contains $\alpha_j$ at the $j$th row.
 These cycles collectively constitute a basis of the cycle space ${\sf Z}(K_{it})$.